 Treadmill Training: Running for Results It occurred to me today that running for me is “what I love to do” – and also “who I am” – a runner.
 The reason this is so is because I am very experienced and capable as a runner.
 I know how to plan, execute and measure my progress […]

-Advanced Running: Establishing the Mindset for Success By Nick Prukop Introduction I took my first yoga class in more than a decade today and it wasn’t pretty.
+Advanced Running: Establishing the Mindset for Success I took my first yoga class in more than a decade today and it wasn’t pretty.
 I was stiff, ungainly and awkward and had to literally fight the desire to stop!
-I found out my instincts were right about my body – it IS […]
+I found out my instincts were right about my body – it IS strong and fast but […]

 Running by Design Creating an effective running program is part science and part art – depending on your comfort level and preferences.
 For most of us we have just “laced up our new running shoes and hit the road”!
 It takes more than a new pair of Nike’s to become a runner – it takes […]

 What Am I Doing Differently Than Other People?
-Introduction As we enter a new year I have been reflecting on my potential life in 2013 – and the amazing possibilities that MAY lie ahead for me.
-This thought was coupled with an awareness of the many blessings I have been given by those that touched […]
+As we enter a new year I have been reflecting on my potential life in 2014 – and the amazing possibilities that MAY lie ahead for me.
+This thought was coupled with an awareness of the many blessings I have been given by those that touched my […]